pdhoff/Hierarchical-modeling-of-count-data/README.md

 separate statistical model to the data from each group.
 However, if the amount of data from each group is small, the group-specific parameter estimates, inferences and forecasts will be very noisy.
-The effects of noise can be reduced by leveraging the potential similatities among the groups.
+The effects of noise can be reduced by leveraging the potential similarities among the groups.
 This is what hierarchical modeling does - it provides group-specific estimates and inferences that make use of potential across-group similarities.